 How much better could she play if she could “let it go” TODAY?

-You’d see her hope return with excitement and enthusiasm.
-It would ignite higher quality practices, more focus, and more effort producing better results on game day which would strengthen HER BELIEF in herself creating an UPWARD cycle of success that feeds upon itself!
+Could it ignite higher quality practices, more focus, and more effort producing better results on game day which would strengthen HER BELIEF in herself creating an UPWARD cycle of success that feeds upon itself?